Lightstreamer/load-test-toolkit/README.md

     the application) should be chosen (again, as part of a trade-off with scalability).

-  	Tuning the garbage collection requires specific skills, because several
-	collection algorithms with different specific parameters are provide by the JVM.
+    Tuning the garbage collection requires specific skills, because several collection algorithms with different specific parameters are provide by the JVM.
 Please look for the Garbage Collection Tuning Guide for your Java installation for an overview of the available algorithms.

-	If you experience bad performance, try this GC configuration.
-Edit LS.sh, go to JAVA\_OPTS, and use the following string in place of the default one: "*-server -XX:NewRatio=1 -XX:SurvivorRatio=4 -Xms256M
-	-Xmx4G*" (this will reduce the occurrence of major garbage collections in favor of minor ones).
+    If a "pauseless collector" is available, then this is obviously the best choice.
+If not, you may try the following settings:
+    "*-server -Xms4G -Xmx4G -XX:+UseG1GC -XX:MaxGCPauseMillis=1000 -XX:G1ReservePercent=20 -XX:+AlwaysPreTouch*"
     In case of a test with TLS, the heap limit may need to be higher.

+    To configure the garbage collector, edit **LS.sh** or **LS.bat**, and modify JAVA\_OPTS.